Furniture Bank continues technical innovation with Salesforce.com + iPAD = a paperless Client experience

 Every day Furniture Bank has on average 20 appointments for families in need.

-These 20 appointments are staggered throughout a morning.
+These 20 appointments are staggered throughout the morning.

 Time Lost to Paper